Ben Stokes took a cigarette break to calm nerves before 2019 WC final Super Over, claims new book

 Star all-rounder Ben Stokes had sneaked off for a “cigarette break” in order to calm his nerves ahead of the Super Over during last year’s epic World Cup final, according to an anecdote which finds mention in a new book on England’s triumph.

-On July 14, 2019, England had claimed their first 50 over World Cup title after beating New Zealand by virtue of a contentious boundary count-back rule as scores were tied even after the Super Over.
+On July 14, 2019, England had claimed their first men’s 50-over World Cup title after beating New Zealand by virtue of a contentious boundary count-back rule as scores were tied even after the Super Over.
 It was arguably one of the greatest finals in the Cup history.

 Pause, rewind, play: World Cup.
 Wimbledon.
 July 14, 2019.
 One day, two incredible finals